priscillamorgan/priscillamorgan/README.md

 - 👋 Hi, I’m @priscillamorgan, this is my first time using GitHub
 - 👀 I’m interested in learning about how to create things here
-- 🌱 I’m currently learning IT
+- 🌱 I’m currently learning IT and Networking